red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 This process can be included easily to current deployment process.
 High level steps:
 1. Execute the current deployment process "**deployAll**" in Hardhat network (some not needed contracts could be excluded).
 Now Hardhat network contains all deployment transactions
 2. Group these transactions by affected contract (created contract or destination contract)
 3. By using **debug_traceTransaction** the execution stack is retrieved for each contract transaction and touched slots are included in a list.
-As a result a data structure containing for each contract a list of modified slots
+As a result a data structure containing for each contract a list of modified slots is generated
 4. For each contract we get last value for each modified slot
 5. Generate genesis.json from a selected template (we may require several templates depending on environment (test, pre, pro) and network type (bare, usecase))